TrainWeb.org Facebook Page

 Map: PG 10 C 3 Topographic Maps

 Those tipples are likely in the background left of this photo of Massaponax's operation from Gravel and Sand Deposits of Eastern Maryland by Nelson Horatio Darton.
-At this side of the tree line those dark rectangles may be railcars, and the pairs of light-color poles leftovers of WB&A's catenary.
-PRR's race track special trains rolled past all this on their way to the track.
+Those dark rectangles at this side of the tree line may be railcars and the pairs of light-color poles could be leftovers of WB&A's catenary.
+PRR's Race Track Special trains rolled past all this on their way to the track.

 Wide